Do you want to make your kitchen more eco-friendly and save money? Use these suggestions to start a paperless kitchen today!

 Extra tags and dish rags are in a drawer near the sink and cleaning rags are under the sink.
 I also keep two clean hand towels out at all times so no one has trouble finding one to clean their hands or dry something.

 Have a Basket for Dirty Rags in the Kitchen.

 I have a bin under my kitchen sink for dirty rags.
 You do want to make sure to use clean ones every day or after big messes (or raw meat).
 Having a place to put your dirty rags just makes it easier and keeps a paper-free kitchen convenient.

 Skip Buying Paper Products.

 Keep a roll of paper towels but otherwise, stop buying paper products.
 Until the habits are broken it’s best to keep them out of your house.
 Once you are in the habit of using reusable products you can keep somethings on hand for emergencies but let yourself get out of the habits first.
 It’s too easy to slip back into your old habits if the products are on hand.

 There are some great products out there to make a paper-free kitchen easier.
-These are some of my favorites.
+These are some of my favorites from amazon.

 And another option is to make your own unpaper towels.
 They work like paper towels and can even go on a paper towel holder but they are reusable.